T-bill yields could stay above 3% and remain an investment option for cash and CPF funds: Analysts

 T-bills continue to offer returns for investors who have spare cash or who are looking to park the funds in their Central Provident Fund (CPF) Ordinary Account (OA).

-Straits Times calculations of T-bill statistics from the Monetary Authority of Singapore website indicate that $33.1 billion worth of six-month T-bills matured between January and March 2024 while $3.6 billion of one-year T-bills matured.
+The Straits Times’ calculations of T-bill statistics from the Monetary Authority of Singapore website indicate that $33.1 billion worth of six-month T-bills matured between January and March 2024, while $3.6 billion of one-year T-bills matured.

-The CPF Board told the ST that “over $4.8 billion of CPF OA funds were invested in T-bills” between January and March 2024.
+The CPF Board told ST that “over $4.8 billion of CPF OA funds were invested in T-bills” between January and March 2024.

 In the same period, “over 33,000 T-bills bought using CPF OA savings have matured or were redeemed, amounting to over $3.4 billion refunded to the CPF OA or CPF Investment Account (CPFIA)”.

-A CPF member needs a CPFIA account to invest OA savings.
+A CPF member needs a CPFIA to invest OA savings.

-The ST calculated that $39.6 billion of six-month T-bills and $4.3 billion of one-year T-bills will mature between April and June 2024.
+ST calculated that $39.6 billion of six-month T-bills and $4.3 billion of one-year T-bills will mature between April and June 2024.

 Investors will have to decide where to put this cash and OA funds that have matured or will be maturing.